About Artesia Wells

 The Artesia Wells Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The La Salle County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Artesia Wells, Texas residents are available through the local police department and authorized providers in La Salle County.
+Fingerprinting services for Artesia Wells, Texas residents are available through local police (where present) and authorized providers in La Salle County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Artesia Wells Police Department or La Salle County Sheriff's Office for scheduling and fees.

 To register to vote in Artesia Wells, Texas, residents can register online through the Texas Secretary of State's website, by mail, or in person at the La Salle County elections office.
 Texas requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Texas Secretary of State's voter lookup tool.
 For local municipal elections in Artesia Wells, contact the La Salle County Clerk's office for schedules and ballot information.

-Property records for Artesia Wells, Texas are maintained by the La Salle Tax Assessor-Collector's Office and the La Salle County County Clerk.
+Property records for Artesia Wells, Texas are maintained by the La Salle Tax Assessor-Collector's Office and the La Salle County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within La Salle County, including parcels in Artesia Wells.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The La Salle County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The La Salle County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Texas counties provide online property record searches through their county websites.
-For in-person requests, visit the La Salle County offices at the county courthouse.
-The La Salle County Treasurer handles property tax payments and tax sale information.
+The La Salle County Tax Assessor-Collector handles property tax payments and tax sale information.

 Birth, death, and marriage records for Artesia Wells, Texas residents are available through both county and state offices.
 The Texas Department of State Health Services, Vital Statistics, located in Austin, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Texas.
 Orders can be placed online, by mail, or in person.
 Locally, the La Salle County Clerk's office issues marriage licenses and maintains marriage records for La Salle County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.